-The ladder of abstractionsThis article has been updated as of 08-10-2016 - here is the previous version Note: the arrows are the links.
+The ladder of abstractionsThis article has been updated as of 18-10-2017 - here is the previous version.
+Note: the arrows are the links.

-The process of making this model is executed mostly unconsciously, by our sensory organs and the large number of neurological structures attached to them.
-The evolutional drive behind developing this system is that it is advantageous to be able to distinguish between preditory life forms and friendly or indifferent ones, i.e. to be able to collect these into separate and distinguishable groups.
-These groups aren't objects existing in the real world, thus creating a distinction between objects in the model that are and those that aren't part of the real world, the "abstractions" - the most obvious feature of the first illustration.
+The process of making the model inside the head is executed mostly unconsciously, by our sensory organs and the large number of neurological structures attached to them.
+The evolutional drive behind developing this system starts with that it is advantageous to be able to distinguish between preditory life forms and friendly or indifferent ones, i.e. to be able to collect these into separate and distinguishable groups.
+These groups aren't objects existing in the real world, thus creating a distinction between objects in the model that are and those that aren't part of the real world, the "abstractions" - the bluish cubicles in the first illustration.

 This capacity is present in many species, amongst whom certainly those that are able to warn each other for danger.
 It is developed the farthest in humankind, in a form known as "speech".
 Which has led to more kinds of abstractions, known as "higher abstractions".

 The abstraction ladder is an attempt to a systematic approach to the relations between the kinds of groups of all sorts, including the "abstractions", when these are expressed in words.
 This is the analogue in speech or language of the neurological processes taking place in the brain when distinguishing between species.
 This description starts by analyzing the different kinds of words.